Umpire Clinics

 • Must take both 1.1 and 1.2 components to be recognized as Level 1 Fully Certified

-• Officials that complete both the online learning and attend an Umpire Clinic will be eligible to umpire Provincial Championships with no Post-Provincial Play (New 2024)
+• Officials that complete both the online learning and attend an in-person Umpire Camp will be eligible to umpire Provincial Championships with no Post-Provincial Play (New 2024)

-Level II – $300 base fee to Community to host clinic
+Level 2 – $300 base fee to Community to host clinic

 • Certified Officials are eligible to officiate local and provincial minor ball including Provincial Championships and Post-Provincial Play (New 2024)